 - Read how a fascination with ginseng and the healing springs of Arkansas led to a short story from CD Mitchell

 - Park a hotbed for ginseng poaching

 - Maryland Bans Ginseng Picking on Public Lands

 - Ginseng could help cancer patients get rid of fatigue

 Books from Wild Ozark™

-This is our latest release on the topic of ginseng.
+This is my favorite of our books on the topic of ginseng.
 For color photos of ginseng and companion plants, you won’t find a better one out there.
 Of course, that’s my biased opinion and I’d love to hear what you think of it.
 This isn’t a “how to” book, but a celebration of the beauty of the plant and the habitat where it lives.
 Anyone who wants to learn to find ginseng will benefit from seeing these photos because it’ll help with recognizing habitat.